 The following criteria applies to applicants who are considering applying for the Leadership Fellows Program.

 - Early career level in the health sector –

 - University and research environments working towards completion of Masters or PhD

 - Passionate, innovative and ethical in working to improve Indigenous health outcomes

-- Motivated to develop as leaders in their local context
+- Motivated to build on their leadership within their local context

-- Able to wholeheartedly commit to an extensive program and attend all modules.
+- Able to commit to an extensive program and attend all modules throughout the year

-This is a comprehensive program and will demand a substantial time commitment for Fellows.
-Please ensure you are available for all aspects of the program and the necessary travel to Melbourne and that you have the support of your workplace to attend.
+Prior to applying for the program, please ensure you are available for all modules and the necessary travel to Melbourne and elsewhere.
+It is critical that you have the support of your workplace to attend.

-Program places are limited and the selection process will also give consideration to group composition, including gender balance, a diversity of roles and geographical locations and sector spread.
+Program places are limited and the selection process will consider group composition, including gender balance, a diversity of roles and geographical locations and sector spread.

 Please email your completed applications to Jenn Johnston at firstname.lastname@example.org